-Sutherland Asbill & Brennan LLP started as an Atlanta tax
+Sutherland Asbill and Brennan LLP started as an Atlanta tax firm

-firm growing its presence to include offices in London, Geneva,
+and has grown to include offices in London, Geneva, Washington, DC,

 Tax Men and Soldiers

 In 1924, William Sutherland, a former clerk to Supreme Court

 Justice Louis Brandeis, launched a tax specialty firm in Atlanta

 with fellow attorney Elbert Tuttle.
 Later, Tuttle helmed the firm's